matomo-org/matomo/tests/PHPUnit/Benchmarks/README.md

+# Benchmark tests

 Piwik comes with a system that can be used to benchmark certain Piwik processes.
 The benchmarking system relies both on PHPUnit and VisualPHPUnit.

-##  Benchmarks & Fixtures ##
+##  Benchmarks & Fixtures

 Piwik's benchmarks are written as unit tests.
 Except, they don't setup the database by themselves.
 Instead, there are several 'fixture' classes that do the setup.
 You can mix and match different